readthedocs/readthedocs.org/docs/development/design/organizations.rst

 in the commercial site we use the combination of `organization.slug` + `project.slug` as namespace.

-For the community site probably this approach isn't the best, since we alway serve docs publicly from `slug.readthedocs.io`.
+For the community site probably this approach isn't the best, since we always serve docs publicly from `slug.readthedocs.io`.
 And most of the users don't have a custom domain.

 We could keep the current behavior for the community site and use `organization.slug` + `project.slug` for the corporate site,